 A bathroom that isn’t properly waterproofed is going to be a recipe for disaster.
 Water failure is one of the top building problems in Australia, and some states don’t even require a waterproofing licence to take out the work.

-To eliminate any costly defects and protect your investment, always engage with a licenced waterproofer.
+To eliminate any costly defects and protect your investment, always engage with a licensed waterproofer.
 Tackling the job yourself or getting someone to do it that isn’t qualified can end up costing you a fortune down the track.
 Not to mention, undo all the hard work you’ve put into your bathroom reno.

 Overlooking Good Heating and Ventilation